sovity/edc-ce/docs/getting-started/README.md

 3. Depending on your configuration changes, you need to adjust variables on collection `MDV > Variables > Current Value`
 4. `api_key` needs to be aligned with `EDC_API_AUTH_KEY`
 5. To test the MDS Broker functionality, simply execute steps
-    1. `Publish Asset 1`
+    1. `1 Create Asset`
-    2. `Publish Policy 1`
+    2. `2 Create Policy`
-    3. `Publish ContractDefinition 1`: You will see a notification about registering resource at broker, which will then be reflected in the Broker's UI.
+    3. `3 Create ContractDefinition`: You will see a notification about registering resource at broker, which will then be reflected in the Broker's UI.
-    4. `Delete ContractDefinition 1`: You will see a notification about unregistering the resource at broker.
+    4. `Delete ContractDefinition`: You will see a notification about unregistering the resource at broker.

 ## Docker Compose File Variants